The following article is by Sherri Mertz, ACA L4 Coastal Kayaking Instructor.

 A final, potentially fatal consequence of cold shock is that it can cause cardiac arrest.
 This is probably more likely to happen to older paddlers with underlying heart conditions, perhaps an undiagnosed heart condition, but it can happen to anyone.

-If you start doing some research, you will come across documented cases of fit, healthy people who seemed to drown very suddenly when dumped into cold water without adequate thermal protection of the torso and head.
+If you start doing some research, you will come across documented cases of fit, healthy people who seemed to drown very suddenly when dumped into cold water without adequate thermal protection of the torso.
 For many years, these deaths were attributed to hypothermia and other conditions that caused drowning, but it appears now that most likely, what we are referring to as cold shock was the cause of death.
 Every spring we hear of deaths among paddlers who appear to have drowned in cold water.
 Unfortunately for us, the news media reports the death when it happens, but never comes back to let us know what the autopsy results were.
+To make matters worse, many of the first responders who are interviewed at the time of the incident use the term “hypothermia” when they mean “cold shock” which further confuses the public.
 I think it is fair to assume that many, if not most of these deaths are probably a result of cold shock brought on by paddlers who were not sufficiently dressed for immersion in cold water.

 Now that I’ve hopefully got your attention regarding the seriousness of dressing appropriately for canoeing and kayaking, I’ll take up the topic of exactly how to dress.